 The body of water between the towns of Branford and East Haven was known to the Quinnipiac Indians as "Lonotonoquet" or Tear of the Great Spirit.
 The English settlers who came in 1644 to Branford called it the Great Lake and after an iron works was established on the shore, the lake became known as Furnace Pond.

-After the iron works closed much of the land along the lake was owned by William Rosewell of Branford, a wealthy ship merchant.
-In 1700 his daughter Elizabeth married Gurdon Saltonstall, who would become governor of the Connecticut Colony.
+After the Iron Works was dissolved, much of the land along the lake was owned by William Rosewell of Branford, a wealthy ship merchant.
+His daughter Elizabeth in 1700 married Gurdon Saltonstall who would become governor of the Connecticut Colony.